Find out why iframes are not always the best way to integrate an online booking solution on your website

 Reason 5: Iframe causes issues with Google Analytics Tracking

 An iframe is seen like an independent web page embedded in an existing web page.
-Google is treating both pages separately and is first loading the main web page and identifying it has an integrated iframe.
+Google is treating both pages separately and is first loading the main web page and identifying if it has an integrated iframe.
 Now, if you don't have Google Analytics installed on the iframe page it will not track the page being loaded.

 We at TrekkSoft recommend to use a “Book now” button.
 It offers you most flexibility to create your own web page, adding content, pictures, etc. and add a prominent “book now” button to display a booking widget with a calendar.